hacspec/hax/test-harness/README.md

 ### Linter names

-The available linters can be listed by running `cargo circus lint --help`.
+The available linters can be listed by running `cargo hax lint --help`.

 ### Backend names

-The available backends can be listed by running `cargo circus into --help`.
+The available backends can be listed by running `cargo hax into --help`.

 ## The `insta` tool and library